mikhailShpirko/air-quality-monitoring/README.md

 - Create clean architecture
 - Have a tidy solution structure
 - Cover the most critical logic with UT and use Fluent Assertions
-- Try out Python to work with SDS011 Sensor
+- Try out Python to communicate with SDS011 Sensor

 ## How it works
 - Communication with the sensor is done via Web API powered by Python and Flusk.
 There is a single endpoint that queries measurement at current time from the sensor.